Highland Medical Centre is a mixed billing practice

-His services at Highland Medical Centre are available throughout the week and includes every second Saturday.
+His services at Highland Medical Centre are available Monday to Friday.

 Brooke completed her Master of Dietetics at Curtin University in 2018.
 She has worked as a clinical dietitian in a hospital setting as well as multiple private practice roles.
 Brooke is experienced in chronic disease management and also has a strong interest in gut health/disorders.
 Brooke has also recently completed training in Paediatric Nutrition at the Royal Children’s Hospital in Melbourne.

 • Chronic conditions such as high cholesterol, hypertension and heart disease.